How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Selling music online has never been easier than it is today.

-If you’re a composer and have some sound engineering skills, you should definitely try stock music.
+If you’re a composer with sound engineering skills, you should try stock music.
 You can start generating passive income for years to come solely from your music sales.

-It can be a little overwhelming to see libraries like Audiojungle having 1,714,988 tracks and sound effects (growing every day).
-You might think: will my track cut through all those tracks?
+It can be a little overwhelming to see libraries like Audiojungle with 1,714,988 tracks and sound effects (growing every day).
+You might think: will my track cut through all those?

-Other music libraries have much lesser tracks, as they’re more selective.
+Other music libraries have much fewer tracks, as they’re more selective.

 In the end, stock music is a numbers game.

-You keep learning and investing in better equipment, sounds, mixing, mastering, and composing skills as time passes.
-Finally, you’ll be able to join high-end libraries, where you can get more $ per track.
+As time passes, you keep learning and investing in better equipment, virtual instruments, mixing, mastering, and composing skills.
+Finally, you can join high-end libraries, where you can get more money per track.

 If you want to learn the technical side of composing, recording, and mixing stock music, I highly recommend you to follow Daniel Carrizalez on his YouTube channel and listen to his Stock Music Licensing Podcast.

-Daniel is a great inspiration for anyone willing to try to start their stock music journey.
-He has tons of great videos full of tips and resources to make your tracks stand out, so check him out.
+Daniel is a great inspiration for anyone willing to start their stock music journey.
+He has many great videos, tips, and resources to make your tracks stand out, so check him out.

 I believe there’s no problem because Distrokid doesn’t license your music, it only distributes it.
 I know many Audiojungle authors who are on Spotify and iTunes.
 But if you’re registering you tracks with Content ID, you can’t opt in for YouTube monetization in Distrokid, as you already have it.
 I know this topic is a bit confusing.
 Check this article on Audiojungle, it will clear your doubts.